Australian owned and operated. Supporting Australian small businesses for 10 years.

 Method #1: Actual Costs Method

 However, it is time-consuming and requires diligent record-keeping on your part.
 This includes collecting all receipts that are related to your vehicle expenses—from fuel, maintenance, and insurance, to any other related vehicular costs.
+You may need to claim a separate deduction for certain expenses, such as fuel, maintenance, and vehicle depreciation, so it is important to keep specific records for each category.

-If your vehicle expenses are substantial, you can get higher tax deductions
+If your vehicle expenses are substantial, you can get higher tax deductions.

-Method #2: Cent Per Kilometre Method
+Method #2: Cents Per Kilometre Method

 The Cent Per Kilometre method involves the following steps:

-• Then, identify the rate set by the ATO.
-For 2023-2024, the set rate is 85 cents per kilometre.
+• Then, identify the cents per km rate set by the ATO.
+For 2023-2024, the set rate is 85 cents per km.

 This method is relatively simple, not requiring you to keep a log and save your receipts.